neverRare/stick-docs/reference/project_config.md

 # Project Configuration

-Project configuration defines the dependencies, header, backend, entry points, and other metadata to Stick project.
+Project configuration defines the dependencies, prelude, backend, entry points, and other metadata to Stick project.
 It should be located in the root directory of the Stick project and have file `stick_config.toml` and encoded in [toml](https://github.com/toml-lang/toml).

 Here's an example for a simple Stick library.